Mitsubishi G4M: Surviving aircraft

-Several other locations display pieces of G4Ms including the restored fuselage of a G4M2 is on display at the Kawaguchiko Motor Museum in Yamanashi Prefecture, Japan.
+Several other locations display G4Ms in partial states of completion; the restored fuselage of a G4M2 is on display at the Kawaguchiko Motor Museum in Yamanashi Prefecture, Japan.

 Additionally the Smithsonian Institution retains the forward fuselage of a G4M3 Betty Model 34.
 Likely based in Oppama Air Field near Yokosuka, Japan there is no recorded tail number.
 The aircraft was part of 145 other Japanese aircraft for tests and evaluations by the U.S. Navy.
 After being flight tested as "Foreign Equipment Test number T2-2205" the airplane was dismembered by a cutting torch for unknown reasons.

 The wreck of Admiral Yamamoto's G4M1 Model 11 (Serial #2656) tail code 323 were still present at the crash site in the jungle near Panguna, Bougainville Island, with some parts and artifacts recovered and displayed at the museums in Papua New Guinea, Australia, and Japan.
 The wreck consisted of rear fuselage section and vertical stabilizer along with parts of the wings and engines.
 The crash site is accessible via prior arrangement to the landowners.